RedPitaya/HAMlab-doc/HAMlab/source/quickStart/connect.rst

 Direct Ethernet cable connection
 ================================

-It is possibe to astablish direct connection between your pc and HAMlab.
+It is possibe to establish direct connection between your pc and HAMlab.
 For Windows 10 just connect HAMlab to your computer and access it using ``rp-xxxxxx.local/`` method.

 .. note::